northeastern-rc/rc-public-documentation/docs/source/runningjobs/recurringjobs.md

 ### Running a Weekly Transfer Job

-This example demonstrates how to submit a transfer script that is set to start every Wednesday at 8:00 PM.
+This example demonstrates how to submit a transfer script set to start every Wednesday at 8:00 PM.

 :::{code} bash
 #SCRON --time 1:00:00